High court could free Biden to end Trump asylum policy

 The program resumed in December, but barely 3,000 migrants had enrolled by the end of March, during a period when authorities stopped migrants about 700,000 times at the border.

 The high court pondered what to make of the limited nature of the challenged program.
 Chief Justice John Roberts said he was sympathetic with the administration's position that it can't detain everyone or possibly comply with the law.
-“Where does that leave us?” he asked.
+“But where does that leave us?” he asked.

 Those being forced to wait in Mexico widely say they are terrified in dangerous Mexican border cities and find it very hard to find lawyers to handle their asylum hearings.